K0rgana/web-advcd/README.md

    ```

-1. Inside of each `button` that we just created, add a function that will set each input with the pokemon data when editing, the trigger will be a `onClick` event. for the delete button we will just dispach a alert of confirmation for now:
+1. Inside of each `button` that we just created, add a function that will set each input with the Pokemon data when editing, the trigger will be a `onClick` event.
+For the delete button we will just dispatch a alert of confirmation for now:

    ```js
    <tr>